 You don’t need a massive team to start canvassing.
 All you need is a few people who believe in the mission.

-Social media and the internet are other great ways to gather volunteers.
-Adding a volunteer sign-up form on your website or a clear way for people to indicate that they’re interested in getting involved can help you build a bigger network.
+- Leverage social media and the internet.
+Add a volunteer sign-up form on your website, or provide a clear way for people to indicate their interest in getting involved.
 You can also post volunteer sign-up links on socials, share your canvassing goals, and highlight the impact each person can make.
 A photo or short story from a successful canvassing day helps show what it’s like and encourages others to join.

-For instance, school board candidate Robin Brown credits door-knocking as the strategy that “really solidified [her] win.”
+Maryland school board member Robin Brown credits door-knocking as the strategy that “really solidified [her] win.”
 She didn’t canvass alone, either.
 Her kids, husband, and even her aunts joined in, using prepared scripts and flyers to make every conversation count.

 Whether you’re trying to build name recognition, understand your community’s priorities, or turn out supporters in the final days, canvassing gives you something no political advertisement can: real conversations, human connection, and the kind of trust that wins votes.